 The UK has an established contactless payment system and you'll be able to use Apple pay at all of the stores and restaurants you already use contactless at.

-You can also use Apple Pay within many apps and through the Safari web browser, as well as on public transport.
+You can also use Apple Pay within many apps and through the Safari web browser, as well as on public transport and at some non-profit organisations like Cancer Research UK, RSPCA, WaterAid and WWF, among others.

 Is there a limit for Apple Pay?